ImranShafiq14/GP2Coursework/GP2Coursework/ReadMe.txt

 When in debug mode, use scroll wheel to manipulate Y axis Press P again to go back to player mode
 Press Escape to exit game
+Use the mouse to rotate the camera - move very slowly and slightly to stop camera from going crazy.

 Imran